Median-point approximation and its application for the study of fermionic systems: Cooper pair instability

-which corresponds to the BCS gap equation in the limit of an infinitesimal gap, with a difference that, Eq.\;(\ref{gap_Fermi}) involves the renormalized interaction $W$ instead of the bare $U$ that usually enters mean-filed theory results.
+which corresponds to the BCS gap equation in the limit of an infinitesimal gap, with a difference that, Eq.\;(\ref{gap_Fermi}) involves the poles $E_{\mathbf{k}}$ of the renormalized propagator $\bm{G}$ and the renormalized interaction $W$ instead of the bare $U$ that usually enters mean-filed theory results.
 It is particularly interesting to analyze Eq.\;(\ref{gap_Fermi}) for solutions with nontrivial dependence on momentum, in particular, of the form,

 for any energy level $E$.
 In this case, any shift of $W$ is irrelevant,\cite{Timm}